libinwa/.dotfiles/README.md

 ## Settings for vim

-> My vimrc, plugins configured in vim-plugins.vim script file based vim-plug manager.
+> My vimrc, plugins configured in .vim-plugins.vim script file based vim-plug manager.

+Simply `source path/to/.dotfiles/_vimrc` to load this vimrc.
+Or
 1. Switch your working directory to your `$HOME`
 2. Copy file `.dotfiles/_vimrc` to your `$HOME`